mozilla/persona/automation-tests/README.md

 If you want to run all the tests, create a dummy user, put its info in credentials.yaml, then do ```run.py --all``` to run all the tests, including 123done and myfavoritebeer tests.

-If you want to run all the tests against all the browsers, using sauce labs credentials, then do ```run.py --everywhere```.
+If you want to run all the tests against all the browsers, using any browsers the script can find locally, then do ```run.py --everywhere```.

 # I've got time.
 Tell me more!